Dianne Kirksey

-Dianne Kirksey (also known as Dianne Kirksey-Floyd) (1950 – 1 September 2020) was an African-American filmmaker, writer, producer, and actress in New York City.
-Her productions have been nominated for a combined 16 Audelco Awards.
-Kirksey was an activist and educator, and she received the honorary rank of Lieutenant Colonel in the Alabama State Militia in 1985 for her leadership and service to the state.
+Dianne Kirksey (also known as Dianne Kirksey-Floyd) (1950 – September 1 2020) was an African-American filmmaker, writer, producer, activist, educator, and actress.
+Her theatrical productions were nominated for a combined 16 Audelco Awards.
+Kirksey received the honorary rank of Lieutenant Colonel in the Alabama State Militia in 1985 for her leadership and service to the state.

-Early life
+Early life and education

 Dianne Kirksey was born in Eutaw, Alabama, United States, to Wiley Kirksey, a former school superintendent in Greene County, Alabama and Gladys Kirksey, an educator.
 Kirksey was active in several local plays and productions as a child.

 As a student leader during the Civil Rights Movement, she led marches and protests through Greene County in support of the Voters' Rights Act.
 She graduated Carver High School in 1967.

-Education

 Kirksey matriculated at the University of Alabama in the fall of 1967.
 As a freshman, she was the first Black student named "Bama Belle" and first Black member of the homecoming court.
 She was a founding member of the UA African American Association (renamed the Black Student Union), the first Black woman to be an officer of the Associated Women's Students organization, and led the Institutional Racism Workshop at the UA International Women's Conference.
 She graduated with a double major in Theater and English in 1973.

-Since her graduation, she has been honored by the university for contributions to racial and gender equality, listed as one of the most important black alumni by AL.com.
+Since her graduation, she has been honored by the university for contributions to racial and gender equality, and listed as one of the most important black alumni by AL.com.
 In 2018, she was one of twenty Female Trailblazers celebrated at the UA 1893 Jubilee Dinner celebrating 125 years of women admitted to the University.

+Kirksey studied at the New York University Intensive Filmmaking Program under Thierry Pathe.